-Are you a job seeker, employee, or contractor looking to have your new employment offer reviewed by a lawyer before signing it?
+Are you a new employee or contractor looking to have your employment contract reviewed by a lawyer before signing it?
 Or were you just get let go and are wondering if your employment contract limits your entitlements?
-At Monkhouse Law in Toronto, our team of 13 employment lawyers are also employment contract lawyers, and we are experienced in reviewing, drafting, and negotiating employment contracts.
-Fill out the form below for a free consultation today.
+At Monkhouse Law in Toronto, our Employment Lawyers are experienced in reviewing employment contracts and negotiating employment agreements.

 Employment Contract Review